Visualize your data in a bar chart, line graph or pie chart with the chart component.

 What should be displayed on the y-axis?

 Should this chart have multiple lines/bars?
-This will allow you to graph multiple lines/bars on your chart.
+Graph multiple lines/bars on your chart.

 What attribute should group the data?